Rosa Parks’ home displayed in Italy as US race tensions rise

 Earlier this year, Mendoza approached the Naples-based Morra Greco Foundation, where he had worked for a year in the 1990s.
 The Foundation agreed to help organize the exhibit with the backing of the Italian culture ministry and Campania regional government.

-For Mendoza, the house epitomizes the experience of many African Americans who migrated north in the first half of the last century, only to face redlining and other discrimination that has affected generations of black Americans.
+For Mendoza, the house epitomizes the experience of many African Americans who migrated north in the last century, only to face redlining and other discrimination that has affected generations of Black Americans.

 “This house, in a word, is a way for people to understand why people in America are so enraged,” he said.